 The “A” personality may not be very good at recognizing co-worker’s feelings and needs; not because they don’t care, but because they are so focused on achieving their goals.
 If you’re looking for someone who works well under pressure and seems to excel in high stress situations, the “A” personality is probably what you’re looking for.

-The "B" personality is a very outgoing, energetic and fast paced individual who likes to be around people and enjoys being the center of attention.
+The “B” personality is a very outgoing, energetic and fast paced individual who likes to be around people and enjoys being the center of attention.
 They are good relationship builders and most people like them right away.
-Their driving need for approval, they try and like everyone in hopes everyone will in turn reciprocate and like them too.
+Their driving need is for approval, so they try and like everyone in hopes everyone will in turn reciprocate and like them too.
 Compliments, acknowledgement of their achievements, words of admiration and even applause from groups will be the most important thing you can do for them.

-Some of the strengths you can count on from the "B" personality are their enthusiasm, outgoing behavior, friendliness towards others and their ability to persuade even the most skeptical of people.
-They tend to be "dreamers" and can often turn those dreams into very practical ideas in the workplace.
-"B" personalities are normally spontaneous and use their quick wit and humor to make people like them.
-They aren't too good about hiding their own feelings either, so if they are hurt or disappointed, you'll probably be able to read it in their mannerisms and overall disposition.
+Some of the strengths you can count on from the “B” personality are their enthusiasm, outgoing behavior, friendliness towards others, and their ability to persuade even the most skeptical of people.
+They tend to be “dreamers” and can often turn those dreams into very practical ideas in the workplace.
+“B” personalities are normally spontaneous and use their quick wit and humor to make people like them.
+They aren’t too good about hiding their own feelings either, so if they are hurt or disappointed, you’ll probably be able to read it in their mannerisms and overall disposition.

-Some of the natural weaknesses that are associated with the "B" personality include being impatient, having a relatively short attention span and are not very detail oriented.
-In business, "B" personalities may tend to socialize at work and not spend as much time doing their work because they strive for the social interaction.
+Some of the natural weaknesses that are associated with the “B” personality include being impatient, having a relatively short attention span, and not being very detail oriented.
+In business, “B” personalities may tend to socialize at work and not spend as much time doing their work because they strive for the social interaction.
 Although this is their natural tendency, many have learned to control themselves and keep their social nature in perspective.

-"C" personalities tend to be quite controlling, both of themselves and others.
-They don't like things to get out of hand and may not appear very expressive at times because they don't really want themselves to display a lot of emotion.
+“C” personalities tend to be quite controlling, both of themselves and others.
+They don’t like things to get out of hand and may not appear very expressive at times because they don’t really want themselves to display a lot of emotion.
 They are very outcome driven and will be sticklers for following procedures and protocol in getting the job done.
-They are careful, resourceful, and above all, are excellent thinkers who will look at all aspects of an issue before taking a stand.
-Once they take a stand on an issue, they will have the facts to back it up so anyone who challenges them, better be prepared.
+They are careful, resourceful, and above all, excellent thinkers who will look at all aspects of an issue before taking a stand.
+Once they take a stand on an issue, they will have the facts to back it up so anyone who challenges them better be prepared.

-They like their jobs clearly defined and want to know exactly what is expected of them.
+They like their jobs to be clearly defined and want to know exactly what is expected of them.
 Knowing those facts, they will be able to prioritize their tasks and see them through to completion.